Pacific Biosciences of California Inc. (PACB) Just Got Our Attention

 Sponsored

-The average price from analysts is $43.75, which is $21.83 above the current price.
+The average price from analysts is $47.40.
 PACB currently public float of 184.89M and currently shorts hold a 7.39% ratio of that float.
-Today, the average trading volume of PACB was 2.49M shares.
+Today, the average trading volume of PACB was 2.42M shares.

 PACB’s Market Performance